JesseMckinzie/FilePattern/docs/source/Examples.rst

 with the filepattern `img_r{r:ddd}_c{c:ddd}.tif`.
 This filepattern contains two variables, `r` and `c`.
 Therefore, the `get_unique_values` function can take in `'r'`, `'c'`, or `'r', 'c'` as the argument(s).
-If no arguments are passed, this will have an equivelant return values as if all variables were passed to the function.
+If no arguments are passed, this will have an equivalent return values as if all variables were passed to the function.

 .. code::python